diogoaurelio/schedoscopeWiki/Scheduling.md

 ## Materialization Proper

 Once all required views are initialized, materialization itself starts.
-During that process, essentially, each view impacted by materialization:
+During that process, essentially, each view (actor) impacted by materialization:

-1. sends a materialization request to the views it depends on;
+1. sends a materialization request to the views (i.e., the view actors) it depends on;
 2. waits until the dependencies have materialized;
-3. executes it own transformation by creating a transformation action and passing it to the actions manager;
+3. triggers the execution of its own transformation by passing an appropriate transformation action to the actions manager;
+4. waits until its transformation has successfully executed;
-4. stores transformation version and timestamp in the Metastore after successful execution of its transformation;
+5. stores transformation version and timestamp in the Metastore;
-5. enters materialized state and notifies any dependent views on that state change.
+6. enters materialized state and notifies any dependent views about its state change.

 # Change Detection

+Schedoscope attempts to automatically detect changes to data, data structure, and application logic and reschedule computation of views accordingly.
+Change detection is again spread across the phases view instantion and materialization proper and is based on:

+- view DDL checksums;
+- transformation version checksums;
+- transformation timestamps.

+## View Instantiation

+During a view's instantiation, Schedoscope checks for the existence of a table for the view in the metastore.
+In case a table exists, a checksum is computed on the `CREATE TABLE` DDL for the view and compared with the checksum stored in a table property in the metastore.
+If the checksums differ, i.e., the table structure has changed in any way, the table and all its partitions are dropped and the DDL is executed.
+The new view DDL checksum is stored in a table property.